PreferredAI/cornac/tutorials/working_with_auxiliary_data.md

 In addition to the movie plots and ids, we have specified a `cornac.data.text.Tokenizer` to split text, we limited the maximum vocabulary size to 5000, as well as filtered out words occurring in more than 50% of documents (plots in our case) by setting `max_doc_freq = 0.5`.
 For more options/details on the `TextModality` please refer to the [docs](https://cornac.readthedocs.io/en/latest/data.html#module-cornac.data.text).

 **Bag-of-Words text representation.** CDL assumes the bag-of-words representation for text information, i.e., in the form of a document-word matrix.
 The good news is that we don't have to worry about how to generate such representation from our raw texts.
 The `TextModality` class implements the necessary routines to process and output different representations for text data, e.g., sequence, bag of words, tf-idf.
-That is, to get our auxiliary data under the desired format, all we need inside the `CLD` [implementation](../cornac/models/cdl/recom_cld.py) is the following line of code:
+That is, to get our auxiliary data under the desired format, all we need inside the `CDL` [implementation](../cornac/models/cdl/recom_cdl.py) is the following line of code:
 ```Python
 text_feature = self.train_set.item_text.batch_bow(np.arange(n_items))
 ```
-where `self.train_set.item_text` is our `item_text_modality`, `n_items` is number of training items, and the `batch_bow()` function returns the bag-of-words vectors of the specified item ids, in our case we want the text features for all training items.
-In more details, the rows of `text_feature` correspond to the bag-of-words vectors of the provided item ids to `batch_bow()`.
+where `self.train_set.item_text` is our `item_text_modality`, `n_items` is the number of training items, and the `batch_bow()` function returns the bag-of-words vectors of the specified item indices, in our case we want the text features for all training items.
+In more details, the rows of `text_feature` correspond to the bag-of-words vectors of the provided item indices to `batch_bow()`.

 **Note.** As evident from the above, we don't have to take extra actions to align the set of training movies with their plots.
 This is made possible thanks to passing `item_text_modality` through the evaluation (splitting) method as we shall see shortly.